igrigorik/http-client-hints/browser_implementation_considerations.md

 ### Handling `Accept-CH` in the preloader

-When the `Accept-CH` header is provided as an HTMLMetaElement (`<meta http-equiv="Accept-CH">`), clients need to be able to process and apply this preference even when the images are requested by the preloader.
+When the `Accept-CH` header is provided as an HTMLMetaElement (`<meta http-equiv="Accept-CH">`), user agents need to be able to process and apply this preference even when the images are requested by the preloader.

 Currently, preloader-based image requests are sent out before the HTMLMetaElement is parsed and the